courtness/wordpack/README.md

 yarn watch
 ```

-Will start the BS proxy, while:
+will start the BS proxy, while:

 ```
 yarn build
 ```

-Will build optimized assets.
+will compile optimized assets, both using `dist/` as the target location.